pgupta56/frontend-architecture/src/js/base/utilities/README.md

 # Utilities
-Defines a set of methods that perform common, often re-used functions.
+Pieces of JavaScript that perform common, often re-used functions